Librarian: Educational Requirements to Be a Librarian

-According to the U.S. Bureau of Labor Statistics (BLS), librarian employment is projected to grow eight percent from 2008-2018 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), librarian employment is projected to grow seven percent from 2010-2020 (www.bls.gov).
 Librarians will be needed to manage employees and help people with research and reference questions.
 Demand for librarians will be hindered by budget decreases and greater usage of electronic resources, which require less maintenance and are easier to navigate.
 Job opportunities may also be reduced through the hiring of library assistants and technicians to replace librarians.

 Related to Librarian: Educational Requirements to Be a Librarian

 - Recently Updated